hael/SIMPLE/README.txt

 warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

 INSTALLATION INSTRUCTIONS

 It is assumed that the software dependencies are already installed.
-For more detailed instructions regarding software requirements refer to the SIMPLE 2.5 manual.
+For more detailed instructions regarding software requirements, please refer to the SIMPLE 2.5 manual.

 System Requirements: